-All decisions by administrators, residence life, authorities and/or campus security may be appealed to the vice president of student services.
+Furthermore, all student-based decisions by administrators, residence life, counseling, authorities and/or campus security may be appealed to the vice president of student services.
 Final appeal may be presented to the district president of Navarro College ONLY AFTER the appeal process has been followed.

-APPEAL PROCEDURES
+DISCIPLINARY APPEAL PROCEDURES